sghaskell/maps-plus/README.md

 ### Path Tracing
-If you have a dataset that contains multiple coordinates for each point (think cars, trains, planes, bicycles, anything that moves and can be tracked) you can trace the path of the object.
+If you have a dataset that contains multiple coordinates for each object (think cars, trains, planes, bicycles, anything that moves and can be tracked) you can trace the path on the map.
 Control whether markers are displayed along the path using the ``markerVisibility`` setting.
 Show split intervals by enabling ``Path Splits`` and adjusting the ``Path Split Interval`` in the [format menu options](#path-lines).
 Note that ``_time`` must be present for split intervals to work.

 #### Available Fields and Values
 ##### markerVisibility